j-keck/zfs-snap-diff/doc/site/content/docs/zfs-snap-diff.md

 ## Create snapshots {#create-snapshots}

-To create a snapshot of the actual dataset use the camera symbol {{< fa camera >}} in the dataset selector.
+To create a snapshot of the actual dataset use the camera symbol {{< fas camera >}} in the dataset selector.
 ![](/images/create-snapshot-symbol.png)

 You can enter a snapshot name in **"Snapshot name template"** and `zfs-snap-diff` will